Tineyo/BoltAPP/README.md

 ### Usage

-Clone (or download) the repository and open the file `views/index.html` on your navigator.
+You can test the app here: https://tineyo.github.io/BoltAPP/

 ### Features

 * Rolls the Sphero
 * Control the Sphero with voice (French and English)
 * Change LEDs color
-* System asking Sphero to follow us using device's geolocation (under development)
+* System asking Sphero to follow you using device's geolocation (experimental)

 ### Voice Control